William Adams (lifesaver): Notable rescues and awards

 William Adams developed into a highly proficient swimmer at an early age.
 He made his first rescue when only 11 by saving the life of a young girl who had fallen from the pier into the sea.
 This event marked the beginning of a lifetime of lifesaving.

-He worked as a tinsmith in the winter months but every summer would return to his alternative occupation as a bathing hut attendant and swimming instructor on Gorleston beach.
+He worked as a tinsmith in the winter months but every summer he would return to his alternative occupation as a bathing hut attendant and swimming instructor on Gorleston beach.
 Although William Adams was not employed as a lifeguard he was close at hand and ready to help if a bather required assistance.
 He was never a member of a lifeboat crew and instead saved lives by swimming or diving to the aid of the stricken swimmer.

 In 1890 William Adams was the proud recipient of the Royal Humane Society's bronze medal for his bravery in rescuing a local lad named Robert Drane.
 He soon became well known as the "Hero of Gorleston Pier" and reports of his rescues appeared with great regularity in the local, national and also international press.

 In 1896 a Norwich man called Rimmington got into difficulties whilst bathing in the sea at Gorleston.
 A man called Collins, from London, went to his aid but soon also found himself in danger as Rimmington panicked and clutched to him frantically.
 It was at this point that Adams became aware, swam to the two men and brought them both ashore together on his back.
 For this "double rescue" William Adams was presented with a row of four bathing huts.

 Another famous rescue occurred when Adams swam out to sea and brought safely to shore a rowing boat which contained two couples.
 The vessel had drifted dangerously out to sea and appeared to be unmanageable by the occupants.

 He was honoured on numerous occasions in recognition of his outstanding life saving record.
-In 1906 the Mayor of Great Yarmouth presented William Adams with an illuminated address.
+In 1906 the mayor of Great Yarmouth presented William Adams with an illuminated address.
 The testimonial, signed by 90 subscribers, stated that he had saved 77 lives up to that time.